RyanKennon/Okta-Lab-Series/README.md

 # Okta IAM Lab Series

 This repository serves as the central hub for the Okta IAM Lab Series — a collection of hands-on identity and access management labs built around the Okta Identity Cloud platform.
-Each lab builds on the previous one, starting with foundational Okta tenant configuration and progressively covering Active Directory integration, SAML-based Single Sign-On, Multi-Factor Authentication, SCIM provisioning, lifecycle automation, access governance, and no-code workflow automation.
+Each lab builds on the previous one, starting with foundational Okta tenant configuration and progressively covering Active Directory integration, SAML-based Single Sign-On, Multi-Factor Authentication, and JML lifecycle automation.
 All labs are performed in a live Okta trial org and reflect real-world IAM practices aligned with the responsibilities of an entry-level IAM Analyst or Identity Engineer.
 The series is designed to build a comprehensive Okta portfolio demonstrating hands-on proficiency across the core competencies tested in the Okta Certified Professional (OCP) exam and commonly required in IAM Analyst job descriptions.

 ---